dglaude/Adafruit_Python_ADS1x15/README.md

 We are now only supporting the use of our CircuitPython libraries for use with Python.

-Check out this guide for info on using character LCDs with the CircuitPython library: https://github.com/adafruit/Adafruit_CircuitPython_ADS1x15
+Check out this guide for info on using analog to digital converters with the CircuitPython library: https://github.com/adafruit/Adafruit_CircuitPython_ADS1x15